jolson615/tech-exchange-2021/u1-html-git/ice-breaker-mini-project/README.md

 * A homepage with a cohesive design that links to each of your profiles.
 * A profile for each team member, completed by a different team member.

 How you theme these pages is up to you!
 The goal here is to practice the HTML and CSS we have learned so far, so don't feel pressured to make the _most beautiful_ website you've ever seen - just focus on trying to make it **fun** and representative of your group.
+Our big goal here is for you to get to know each other!
 We understand you are each coming in with your own level of prior knowledge or comfort with web design and we want to give each of you a chance to shine at whatever level you are at.

 ## Requirements

 Each group's project must demonstrate each of the following:
 * An index.html page that links to each partner profile
 * A .html profile page for each team member, created by someone who is not that team member.
-* As many different HTML tags as you can include - there is no specific numeric requierment, but try to practice as many of the skills we have learned as possible.
+* As many different HTML tags as you can include - there is no specific numeric requirement, but try to practice as many of the skills we have learned as possible.
 * CSS as you feel comfortable.
 There is no requirement on how you do this or the number of rules you set - for this project, anyway - but you should try to integrate enough to add some flair to your page.
 * You must make something you're proud of!

 ## Launch

 Split students into groups of ~3 (bump up to 4 or down to 2 if you absolutely must) and tell them that their goal is to get to know each other better.
-Each person must conduct an interview of another group member and must ask them at least 5, but as many questions as possible in 5 minutes, and take notes on their responses.
-Students can use whatever quesitons they'd like or you can provide some lists to pick from:
+Each person must conduct an interview of another group member and must ask them at least 5, but as many questions as possible in 3 minutes, and take notes on their responses.
+Students can use whatever questions they'd like or you can provide some lists to pick from:

 **The Basic Questions**
 * What's your middle name?